ripl3yy/ripleys-script-hub/README.md

 ⚠️ A quick note for those running GNOME, installing Discover **will** install various other KDE applications.
 To avoid this, please open the script in Text Editor (Gnome's default text editor) and remove `discover packagekit-qt5` from **lines 32 and 102**.
 This will save your system from being filled with KDE bloat.

-If you are running an Nvidia GPU (GTX 900 series onward), replace the AMD driver packages on **lines 32 and 102** with the following: `nvidia-dkms-tkg nvidia-utils-tkg nvidia-settings-tkg nvidia-egl-wayland-tkg opencl-nvidia-tkg libxnvctrl lib32-libxnvctrl lib32-nvidia-utils-tkg lib32-opencl-nvidia-tkg`.
+If you are running an Nvidia GPU (GTX 900 series onward), replace the AMD driver packages on **lines 32 and 102** with the following: `nvidia-open-dkms nvidia-utils lib32-nvidia-utils nvidia-settings vulkan-icd-loader lib32-vulkan-icd-loader`.
 This will install everything needed in regards to Nvidia cards.
 I am working on another script to help with installing Nvidia drivers, but it won't be available for a little bit!
 ## Packages installed

 ### Installed via pacman